derberg/rafter-on-katacoda/rafter/intro.md

 ## Meet Rafter

 Rafter is a solution for storing and managing different types of files.
 It uses MinIO as object storage and gives you the ability to manage files using Kubernetes custom resources.
-In brief, Rafter is a fully Kubernetes-native content managing system!

 Check out [Rafter repository](https://github.com/kyma-project/rafter) on GitHub to learn more.